 We're going to tackle the frequently asked question of "how much does carpet cleaning cost?" and show you how the answer isn't as black and white as it may seem.
 With room sizes, add-ons, and various methods, a lot can factor into the final carpet cleaning pricing.

 Different rooms in the home are typically estimated and priced differently.
 Standard rooms like living rooms and bedrooms tend to be priced based on their size.
 For Stanley Steemer, we typically define a standard room size as up to 300 sq. ft.
-You can picture this similarly to a small two-car garage.

 Other rooms in the home that are smaller-sized usually are estimated separately.
 This includes bathrooms, laundry rooms, entryways, hallways, and staircases.
 Overall, because every home is unique, prices based on room amount and size are subject to change across carpet cleaning companies.